-This document then evolved into Doc 506 and then into Doc 6938 and then into the Designators for Aircraft Operating Agencies, Aeronautical Authorities and Services (Doc 8585), that is used worldwide today.
+This document then evolved into Doc 506 and then into Doc 6938 and then into the Designators for Aircraft Operating Agencies, Aeronautical Authorities and Services (Doc 8585), which is used worldwide today.

 In November of 1981 (C-WP/7342), ICAO proposed the change from the old two-Letter designator system to the current Three-Letter Designator system due to the increasing number of airlines.
 The Doc 8585 supplement dated July 1987 is the first appearance in print of the Three-Letter Designators as we know them today.

 In October 2014 State letter 2014/72 announced the new web-based request system for three-letter and telephony Designators called 3LD.
-The new online system, which was implemented on 1 November 2014i, was a welcome replacement for the slow and antiquated paper-based system of requesting and assigning designators to States.
+The system which was implemented on 1 November 2014, was a welcome replacement for the slow and antiquated paper-based system of requesting and assigning designators to States.

-In June of 2019, ICAO will hold its first 3LD User’s Forum Meeting to align itself with the future needs of State’s 3LD Focal Points in consideration of the upcoming improvements of the online 3LD system.
+In June of 2019, ICAO held its first 3LD User’s Forum Meeting to align itself with the future needs of State’s 3LD Focal Points in consideration of the upcoming improvements of the online 3LD system.

 About the Author